 Requirements to receive a certificate

-- To receive the observing certificate, you need to have descriptive notes and/or sketches that clearly show you observed ten (10) objects on this year’s list.
+- To receive the observing certificate, you need to have descriptive notes and/or sketches that clearly show you observed any ten (10) of the objects on this year’s list.

 - Simply noting that you saw ten objects doesn’t count.

-- Observers who successfully observe ten objects also qualify to receive a cool observing pin.
+- Observers who successfully observe ten objects also receive a cool observing pin.